jennybc/docker-why/README.md

     - Your normal development setup is A but you need to test/debug with setup B. Actually toggling back and forth is a PITA; it's nicer to use docker for the setup you use less frequently.
 Jim H's clang with sanitizers example.
     - You are working in a group of developers, each specialized in some part of a complicated stack necessary to deliver Thing.
 The different sub-stacks can be containerized to allow everyone to innovate in their domain, to spare everyone from understanding and maintaining everything, and to test Thing when you combine different versions of the sub-components.
 Rich FitzJohn example via Slack.
   * **User of the cloud** Certain things you do require more compute than you have, so you'll pay for compute as needed.
 Docker is ?the? main way to record/setup the environment you need to be in on this rented "hardware".
 So you work locally in Docker to interactively develop Thing and then just transfer it to the cloud when it's time to scale up.
   * **Nomad**: Your computer(s) is not a physical thing, but rather one or more Docker files.
-You can any of your usual computing environments from an internet cafe in the middle of nowhere.
+You can instantiate any of your usual computing environments from an internet cafe in the middle of nowhere.
   * **Researcher who values computational reproducibility**: You want to document and share an analysis.
 You decide to capture the entire computational environment.
 Contrast this with the use of packrat or checkpoint to specifically manage the R packages used.
 This is the use case that has gotten the most attention from a "why?" point of view.
 Lots of links in the tweet thread.
   * **Other**: wrathematics example of HPC and large scale I/O, tweet.